MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Random.md

 ```

 This command gets a random integer less than 10001.
-Because the *Maximum* parameter has position 1, you can omit the parameter name when the value is the first or only unnamed parameter in the command.
+Because the **Maximum** parameter has position 0, you can omit the parameter name when the value is the first or only unnamed parameter in the command.

 ### Example 14: Get random 64-bit numbers
 ```